awanmbandi/aws-real-world-projects/configuration-runbooks/high-level-setup.md

 ## STEP 1
 - Region `California`
 - Create Prod VPC `USE The CREAT WIZARD`
+    - Define: Resources to create `VPC and More`
     - Define `Number of Availability Zones (AZs)`
     - Define `Number of public subnets`
     - Define `Number of private subnets`